h2oai/h2o-tutorials/h2o-world-2017/qwiklab/dai/student_instructions.md

 - The Global Interpretable Model Explanation Plot in the upper-left corner shows Driverless AI model predictions and K-LIME model predictions in sorted order by the Driverless AI model predictions.
 - The Variable Importance plot in the upper-right corner shows the scaled global variable importance values for the features in the model.
 Driverless AI assigns local variable importance for every decision that the models makes.
-- The Decision Tree in the lower left corner shows an approximate flow-chart of the Driverless AI model’s decision making process.
-This displays the most important variables and interatctions in the model.
+- The Decision Tree in the lower left corner shows an approximate flow-chart of the Driverless AI model’s decision-making process.
+This displays the most important variables and interactions in the model.
-- The Partial Depencence chart in the lower right corner shows the partial dependence for a selected variable and the ICE values for a specific row.
+- The Partial Dependence chart in the lower right corner shows the partial dependence for a selected variable and the ICE values for a specific row.
 Select a point on the graph to see the specific value at that point.
 By default, this graph shows the partial dependence values for the top feature.
 Change this view by selecting a different feature in the feature drop-down.
 This graph is available for the top five features.

 Model interpretation aims to justify every decision that this black box machine learning model makes, including which features contributed to each decision that each model made and, to a certain extent, how much each feature contributed to that decision.
 This information is then written out in plain English in the Explanations.
 To view an example, click on any point in the Global Interpretable Model Explanation Plot graph and the click the **Explanations** button at the top.

 #### Summary

 This concludes our overview of Driverless AI.
-We encourage you to obtain a 30-day trial so that you can try this out on your own data, and we welcome any feedback!
+We encourage you to obtain a free trial license key so that you can try this out on your own data.
+We welcome any feedback!